evanvolgas/reflectedintelligence/_posts/2025-05-01-reflective-intelligence-in-llms.md

 ```

 **Performance Analysis**: The self-consistency approach generates multiple solutions (typically 5-20), which multiplies both token consumption and computation time by that factor.
 However, this technique has demonstrated error reductions of 30-50% on challenging math benchmarks, showing that the performance gains can justify the increased computational cost for high-value applications where accuracy is critical [5].

-Note: Previous versions of this article cited "85% error reduction" in math tasks, which is not supported by published data.
-The strongest documented improvements fall in the 30–50% range depending on benchmark and method.

 ## References